Global economy faces 'its biggest test' since WWII – KION546

 “China still has a lot of room if it wants to — to lower interest rate, to give monetary stimulus to the economy,” he said.

-— Anna Cooban, Michelle Toh, Mark Thompson and Allie Malloy contributed to this article.
+— Anna Cooban, Michelle Toh, Mark Thompson, Allie Malloy and Inke Kappeler contributed to this article.

 The-CNN-Wire